Roller Coaster Permutations and Partition Numbers: Introduction

-Kezdy, Snevily \& Wang\cite{kesnwa} explored partitions of permutations into increasing and decreasing subsequences, where they took the approach of associating a graph to a permutation, they then translated the notion of partitions to the lack of existence of certain subgraphs.
-Our approach here relies rather on the underlying structure of these permutations, particularly the alternating structure, together with the relative positions of entries that are forced on roller coaster permutations.
+While Kezdy, Snevily \& Wang \cite{Kezdy1996} explored partitions by associating a graph to a permutation, our approach relies on the underlying alternating structure and the strict relative positions of entries forced by the definition of roller coaster permutations.